HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Hierarchical Decoupling Analysis

 Having established that background information is the core bottleneck for MLLMs in high-resolution image understanding, we now focus on accurately isolating foreground content.
-We decouple the task into two components: precise object localization and modeling of their relative spatial layout.
+We decouple the task into two components: object localization and modeling of their relative spatial layout.

-\textbf{(1) Leveraging Token-level Attention for Accurate Region Proposals.} A common practice is to localize regions using attention weights from the first answer token, implicitly assuming all relevant semantics are concentrated there.
-This has two drawbacks (shown in \figref{fig:analysis} (a)): (a) It often overlooks parts of objects in multi-object tasks (e.g., the dog receives less attention than the scooter in the example). (b) This attention also attends to non-semantic regions, introducing noise that compromises the accuracy and completeness of key region identification.
-We observe that different text tokens carry different visual cues: function words disperse attention, whereas semantic words (especially nouns) focus attention on compact, informative areas (shown in \figref{fig:analysis} (b)).
+\textbf{(1) Leveraging Token-level Attention for Accurate Region Proposals.} Conventional methods localize regions using attention from the first answer token, assuming it captures all key semantics.
+However, this approach faces two issues (Fig.~\ref{fig:analysis}a): (a) it often misses objects in multi-target scenes, and (b) it incorporates non-semantic noise.
+We observe that visual cues vary by token type (Fig.~\ref{fig:analysis}b): while function words disperse attention, semantic nouns focus on compact, informative regions.
+Leveraging these token-level differences enables more precise and complete region identification.
+The analysis of Internvl3 in Appendix Sec.~\ref{sec:token-attention-internvl}.

 Therefore, we decouple the attention of the first answer token by categorizing query text tokens into semantic and non-semantic groups.
 We then analyze their respective focus on image ground-truth regions by examining the cross-attention maps.